Get Tangem

 Why do I need a crypto wallet?

-Hardware wallets like Tangem are considered the safest due to their offline storage and robust security features.
+Cold wallets, particularly hardware wallets like Tangem, are considered the safest cryptocurrency wallets due to their offline key storage of private keys and robust security architecture.

-Can I transfer crypto from an exchange to a wallet?
+Can I move crypto from an exchange to a wallet?

-Yes, you can transfer crypto from an exchange to a wallet by entering your wallet’s public address on the exchange platform.
+Yes.
+You can transfer crypto from an exchange to your wallet by entering your wallet’s public address and confirming the transaction.

 How many crypto wallets should I have?

 Not all wallets support NFTs.
-Wallets like MetaMask and Trust Wallet are designed for NFT storage and transactions.
+Wallets like MetaMask, Phantom, and Trust Wallet allow NFT storage and interaction with NFT marketplaces.

 Author logo